FairVote has identified ranked choice voting as our preferred fair representation voting method. RCV offers the following benefits.

-The methods discussed here are more susceptible to gaming or tactical voting than ranked choice voting is, and are less effective than RCV at promoting minority representation and improving voter choice, among other benefits of RCV.
+The methods discussed here are more susceptible to gaming or tactical voting than ranked choice voting is, and are less effective than RCV at promoting minority representation and improving voter choice.
 While each of these methods provides greater proportional representation to voters in the cities, states, or countries where they are used, we recommend them only as steps toward the use of ranked choice voting.

-In places that use bloc voting, voters have a number of votes equal to the number of candidates who will be elected, but they are restricted to casting no more than one vote per candidate.
-This winner-take-all method can easily be made into a fair representation voting method by extending cumulative voting rights to the voters.
 Illinois elected its State House of Representatives from three-seat districts with cumulative voting from 1870 to 1980, with a number of important benefits.
-Voters have cumulative voting rights in at-large elections in several jurisdictions in Alabama, California, New York, South Dakota, and Texas.
+Voters have cumulative voting rights in at-large elections in several jurisdictions in Alabama, New York, South Dakota, and Texas.
 Additionally, cumulative voting rights are often extended to shareholders in corporate elections to prevent a single majority shareholder from controlling the entire board of elections.

 For those who like local, geographic-based representation, Districts Plus is a particularly attractive fair representation voting system.
 It makes every vote in every district meaningful in every election, and ensures that the party that receives the most votes wins the most seats.

 Districts Plus preserves the current system in which most representatives are elected from single-member districts.
 It also adds "accountability seats" to the legislature to guarantee that when one party's candidates gets the most votes, that party will win the most seats.
 As a result, every contest in every district is meaningful in every election.
 Parties will have an incentive to field strong candidates in every district, no matter how imbalanced that district may be.